flyinggorilla/simulator.atterwind.info/README.md

     * calculations based on [[3]](http://www.onemetre.net/design/Parab/Parab.htm)

 * cunningham
+    * bending the mast with the cunningham flattens the sail (TODO)
  * changes parabolic sail shape --- looks good, but "angle of force" results may be totally wrong/unrealistic (angle of force moves way too much fore)
     * TODO: rescale parabolic shape based on % camber/draft/depth so to ; problem is that parabolic shape changes  the girth length what is obviously a constant (unless you change the sail)

 * metrics